rackerlabs/design-system/_docs/principles/accessibility.md

 ### Ensure that there is sufficient contrast between text and its background

-The readability of a document is impacted by the contrast between text and its background.
-Low contrast between text and the background is difficult to read for users with low vision or contrast sensitivity.
+The contrast between text and its background impacts the readability of a document.
+If the color contrast is too low, users with low vision or contrast sensitivity have difficulty reading the text.

 To ensure that text is readable, Helix adheres to the accessibility standards defined by [WCAG](https://www.w3.org/TR/WCAG21/).
 These standards are based on contrast ratios calculated from text size, text color, and background color.

 - Small text should have a contrast ratio of at least 4.5:1 against its background color.
-- Large text, which is considered 14px bold text or 18px regular text and higher, should have a contrast ratio of at least 3:1.
+- Large text, which is considered 14px bold text or, at a minimum, 18px regular text, should have a contrast ratio of at least 3:1.

 {% endcolumn %}